Music / Panopticon

 Panopticon is a Black Metal

-band from Louisville, KY consisting of Austin Lunn
+band from Minnesota (formerly Louisville, KY) consisting of Austin Lunn

 .
 The band has attracted considerable notoriety in recent years for two factors making the band fairly unique in the crowded field of black metal: Lunn's earnest anarchism

 , and the substantial bluegrass

 influence on much of Panopticon's music, which gives the band a unique, distinctly American sound in a genre in which many bands have simply been accused of aping the sound of Norwegian second-wave bands.
 Those are hardly the only things that make the band notable, however, and Lunn has built a substantial discography with Panopticon and as a member of several other bands (including Throndt, Falls of Rauros, Seidr, and Kólga) that has built him quite a reputation.

 Panopticon's style tends to vary substantially from release to release, but listeners can generally expect a rather large amount of Epic Rocking